arkhn/pyrog/client/README.md

 React routes are defined in `./src/application/routes.tsx`.
 Links between React and Redux are made in `./src/application/app.tsx`.

-- All reusable React components are stored under `./src/application/components`.
+- All React components are stored under `./src/application/components`.
-- All views of this application are React components and are stored under `./src/application/views`.

 ## Start contributing